Subscriptions and external links help drive resentful users to alternative and extremist YouTube videos: Introduction

-Unlike both of these approaches, we study behavior activity data from a sample weighted to be representative of the US adult population that includes the actual recommendations shown to participants.
-Our sample consists of 1,181 participants recruited from a sample of 4,000 YouGov panelists, including oversamples of two groups who we identified as especially likely to be exposed to potentially harmful video content: (1) people who previously expressed high levels of gender and/or racial resentment and (2) those who indicated they used YouTube frequently.
-Participants voluntarily agreed to install a custom browser extension in Chrome or Firefox that monitored their web browsing behavior and to use that browser while the extension was active for at least two days.
-The study was conducted from July 21--December 31, 2020; respondents were enrolled in data collection for a median of 133 days.
+Our sample of 1,181 participants is recruited from a sample of 4,000 YouGov panelists, including oversamples of two groups who we identified as especially likely to be exposed to potentially harmful video content: (1) people who previously expressed high levels of gender and/or racial resentment and (2) those who indicated they used YouTube frequently.
+Participants voluntarily agreed to install a custom browser extension in Chrome or Firefox that monitored their web browsing behavior.
+The study was conducted from July 21--December 31, 2020 (i.e., after the 2019 changes to YouTube's algorithm); respondents were enrolled in data collection for a median of 133 days.
 (See Methods below for further details on measurement.
-We provide descriptive statistics on study participants and their browser activity data availability and aggregate consumption patterns in Online Appendix A.)
+We provide descriptive statistics on study participants and their browser activity data availability and aggregate consumption patterns in the Supplementary Material [SM].)

-This research design advances our understanding of exposure to \textit{alternative} and \textit{extremist} videos (categories we define below in Methods) on YouTube in several important respects.
-First, we collect data from real people instead of relying on automated bots, allowing us to measure how these videos are encountered and watched by humans.
-Second, our browser extension captures the exact videos that YouTube recommends, providing the most precise estimate to date of the extent to which real-world algorithmic recommendations on the platform push people toward potentially harmful content.
-In particular, we construct a specific definition of what constitutes a ``rabbit hole'' and measure its prevalence.
-Finally, we leverage survey data from our participants to examine the association between demographic and attitudinal variables, especially gender and racial resentment, and YouTube video watching behavior.